-It seems spring has finally arrived, and our raised hugelkultur beds are ready to be planted.
-Now, I have to admit, while I was very excited to get my garden in, I was also also a little intimidated.
+It seems spring has finally arrived, and our raised hügelkultur beds that we constructed last October are ready to be planted.
+Now, I have to admit, while I was very excited to get my garden in, I was also a little intimidated.
 I'm very much a beginner when it comes to growing vegetables and the whole planting process is a little overwhelming to me.
 The main reason we chose to build raised beds was so that we could make the garden as manageable as possible, and as I've been working the soil to get ready to plant, I'm very glad we did.
 I love that the whole garden is sectioned off in neat and tidy segments, and while I know where I plan to sow each of my different vegetables, I'm not exactly sure how deep, or how far apart, to sow each of the varieties of seeds.

 I wanted to get my carrots, onions, and potatoes planted in the beds as soon as possible, but because we still have to construct the fence around the garden to keep the deer and our cats out, I wanted to be able to protect the seeds until the fence goes up.
 We purchased 2x2 galvanized wire mesh to construct the fencing from, and I decided that I would simply roll some of it over top of the carrot/onion bed after I had them planted.
 But before I began the actual planting, I wanted to make sure my idea would suffice, so I rolled it out to see if it would cover the bed well enough.
 When I did, I discovered that the wire roll fit perfectly into the 4 x 12 bed my husband built.
 And then it hit me.
 Why not use the mesh as my planting grid?